 Our brains work like a complex filing system.
 If we want to learn new material, we need to prepare file folders to support the new information being learned or the information is easily lost.
 In American History, I would advise you to do the following:

 2. Memorize the political party of each president and what each political party stood for during that time period.

 3. Memorize the years of each president’s term or terms in office (at least the decade).

-This is a very manageable list, and it will provide a filing system for your brain to store new information from 1789 – the present.
+This is a very manageable list, and it will provide a filing system for your brain to store new information.
 You don’t have to do it all at one time.
 Go at your own pace.

 Information for Parents

 I update my grades in Power School every week.
 A blank for an individual assignment means that I haven’t graded the assignment yet.
 A ‘0’ for an individual assignment means that the assignment wasn’t turned in when it was due, or it was turned in but received no points.
 I would suggest checking Power School for my class every Monday evening to get an up-to-date progress report.

 I don't allow students to use cell phones in my class.
 They are a distraction and I don't think that it is reasonable for me to expect them to pay attention and to stay on task when they have access to a cell phone.
 Please don't text or call your child while they are in class.
 Communication with your child should go through the office while your child is in school.

 I would love for you to talk to your child about what they are learning in class.
 Conversations about the material will help them to learn it and will help them to improve their communication skills.

 I will be sending you a weekly email with suggestions on how you can help your child improve their overall academic performance.
 I would love your feedback on these emails.